Vault11Overseer/Planet-X-Protectors/README.md

 **Altered Art thank you for visiting.**
 **Just a small-town boy trying my best to learn and make the world better every day through code and a good community.**
 **If you wish to donate please contact me at cherokeedreemer@gmail.com**

-# Planet X Protectors
-Good morning, you live on a planet far far in the deep reaches of space.
-This morning our radar detectors have a mass swarm of space beetles outside of our normal asteroid attacks.

-We need you at the helm to keep the beetles at bay.

-Please man the turret on the rocket an keep those damn bugs at bay!

-Make sure you remove at least 20 beetles, while we prepare our bombs.

-## LEVEL: 1

-## LEVEL: 2
-Coming Soon
-## LEVEL: 3
-Coming Soon
-## LEVEL: 4
-Coming Soon